isomerpages/moe-punggolsec/_canteen-matters/School Canteen Advertisement.md

 (1) Fruits, Fresh Juices, Healthy Beverages & Desserts (no selling of titbits)

 **School Information**
-Our School has student populatio
-Monday ton of 1277 and staff strength of 170.
+Our School has student population of 1277 and staff strength of 170.

 **Canteen Operating Hours**   Friday, 7:30am to 3:30pm during School Term.
 The canteen operator may be required to operate on other days as required by the school.